Bad news: Lit pre-workout isn’t vegan.

 So even if you’re willing to overlook the shellac, Lit pre-workout still likely isn’t vegan.

 Most pre-workouts are going to have some issues for vegans.

-I’d recommend just getting the active supplements like caffeine or creatine themselves, or if you really want a pre-workout, consider Cellucor C4 instead.
+I’d recommend just getting the active supplements like caffeine or creatine themselves, or if you really want a pre-workout, consider Cellucor C4, Mr. Hyde, or Reign Total Body instead.
 It still has artificial colors, but the rest of the ingredients are vegan.